silverstripe/silverstripe-framework/docs/en/01_Tutorials/02_Extending_A_Basic_Site.md

 	</div>

 Here we use the page control *Children*.
 As the name suggests, this control allows you to iterate over the children of a page.
 In this case, the children are our news articles.
-The *$Link* variable will give the address of the article which we can use to create a link, and the *FirstParagraph* function of the [api:HTMLText] field gives us a nice summary of the article.
+The *$Link* variable will give the address of the article which we can use to create a link, and the *FirstParagraph* function of the [api:SilverStripe\ORM\FieldType\DBHTMLText] field gives us a nice summary of the article.
 The function strips all tags from the paragraph extracted.

 ![](../_images/tutorial2_articleholder.jpg)